 - Text-to-speech, to read books aloud to you

 - Excellent screen for videos and movies

-- Digital dolby sound is amazing
+- Digital dolby audio

-- Front-facing HD camera for Skype calling
+- Front-facing HD camera for Skype calls

 - Cloud storage

 - The price is pretty low compared to other devices with almost the same features